 Presence Of Disease

 An irregular cycle can be a result of an underlying health condition.
-The most common conditions that may affect a cycle include endometriosis and type 2 diabetes (3).
+The most common conditions that may affect a cycle include endometriosis and PCOS (3).
 Endometriosis affects one in ten women in their reproductive ages (1).

 It refers to a condition where the tissue lining in your uterus grows outside, leading to debilitating period cramps (1).
 It is also associated with prolonged periods, irregular flows, heavy bleeding, and bleeding between periods (1).